 Johann Sehmsdorf, who runs S&S Woodworks, combines a science degree in wildlife biology with formal training in cabinet making in Germany, as well as many years of practical experience in woodworking in the US.
 When not on the farm, he serves as a firefighter in Bellevue, WA.
 Johann is a member of the Future Farm Council.

-Evelyn Oostenburg, the 90-year old mother of Elizabeth, has been living on the farm for nearly three years.
+Evelyn Oostenburg, the 96-year old mother of Elizabeth, has been living on the farm for nearly eight years.
 "Mother," as she is known on the farm, taught geography in secondary school and college until hearing loss and eventually the onset of Alzheimer’s dementia cut short her lifelong passion for teaching.
 Her presence on S&S Homestead affirms Rudolf Steiner’s call for farms to provide support for the whole community, including the young and the old, and people with special needs.

 Roy Ozanne (M.D., 1975, H.M.D., 1998) began his career as an allopathic physician and ecologist at the University of Wisconsin.
 Postgraduate studies in health lead him to study homeopathic medicine in Belgium, and he practices homeopathy on Whidbey Island today.
 He was the co-founder and medical director on Sandhill School of Healing Arts (1980-1993), and Cress Spring Farm Yoga Health Retreat (1996-2001).
 In 2007, he started Whole Health Programs and began participating in health-related workshops at S&S Center for Sustainable Agriculture.
 Roy serves on the Future Farm Council.
+Roy will take up residence on S&S Homedtead Farm in June, 2016.

 Janet Lia has been teaching art and Bio-Dynamic Gardening to all ages for over 20 years.
 After finishing a 2-year training in Bio-Dynamic Agriculture in Scandinavia, Janet completed her B.A. with public teaching credentials (K-12, endorsements in Visual Arts and Agriculture).
 She continued her post graduate education, earning certificates inWaldorf Education, Figure and Portrait Drawing and Painting, and a 2-year Fine Arts Program.
 Janet lives with her family in Seattle where she teaches art in her studio, AWE Studio (Art With Everyone, www.janetlia.com).
 She also teaches at local schools, art centers, and as a Waldorf Teacher Trainer.
 With this background, Janet leads artistic activities contributing to the various biodynamic themes of annual workshops on the farm.